-Approximately four miles of security fencing and access gates surround the entire Airport inclusive of the public and private properties.
-The perimeter fencing was constructed in 1999 and funded with private funds on private land and FAA grant money on the publicly owned land.
+Approximately four miles of fencing and access gates surround the entire Airport, inclusive of the public and private properties.
+The perimeter fencing was constructed in 1999 with a combination of private funds (for abutting private land areas) and FAA funds (for publicly owned airport land).
 All access points are gated, although not all are automated.
+The gates that are not automated are locked and are used to provide controlled access for maintenance.
+These gates are not intended for regular public use.

-The non-automated gates sometimes remain open during normal business hours.
-The Airport gate signage and color system (Red, Yellow, Purple, Blue, Orange, Green, and Yellow) was installed at access points along Canby-Hubbard Highway, Keil Road, Arndt Road, and Airport Road.
+The Airport gate signage and color system (Red, White, Purple, Blue, Orange, Green, and Yellow) was installed at access points along Keil Road and Airport Road.
 The design, construction, and installation of the access gates was funded with private money.
-ODAV maintains the gates and pays for lighting and electricity.
+ODAV operates and maintains the Blue and Purple gates which provide access to public-use areas of the Airport.
+The remaining colored gates depicted in Figure 2-16 serve private properties with access agreements and are operated and maintained by private operators.